VadymPaliushek/nft-collection-from-etherscan/README.md

 2. Execute the watch-cloud-file and change to the correct path of your cloud file

    moralis-admin-cli watch-cloud-file --moralisApiKey (your cli api key) --moralisApiSecret (your cli secret) --moralisSubdomain (your moralis sub domain) --autoSave 1 -p ./javascript/cloud.js

+   - how to find the cli api key and secret.
+    -- Click the image button on the right top screen and click the account settings.
+    -- Click the Keys button.
+    -- Copy the Cli api key and secret, and paste them into the above directive.

-** you can copy the directive in the cloud function section, and change "moralis-admin-cli watch-cloud-folder" to "moralis-admin-cli watch-cloud-file" and the moralis cloud file path, "--moralisCloudfolder /path/to/cloud/folder" to "-p ./javascript/cloud.js".
+   ==== instead of finding your cli data, you can copy the directive in the cloud function section, and change "moralis-admin-cli watch-cloud-folder" to "moralis-admin-cli watch-cloud-file" and the moralis cloud file path, "--moralisCloudfolder /path/to/cloud/folder" to "-p ./javascript/cloud.js".